rodcolledge/CustomerFeedback-LLMSample/README.md

 # Customer Insights demo with Azure OpenAI GPT
-Use GPT to summarise and extract insights from customer feedback
+Use Azure Open AI models to summarise and extract insights from customer feedback and visualise in PowerBI.

 # Setup
 The following steps are required to setup the solution.